Enemy of Entropy

 I. Am.
 Not.
 HAPPY!
 It’s a major PITA to break in a new therapist.
 I mean, it is for anybody, but when you have a bunch of interlocking issues and heavy history crap, then you add in chronic illness/disability, and just for fun mix in that whole bi/pagan/poly thing, believe me, it’s worse.
 And some therapists aren’t up to it.
 In fact, the one I saw a couple of times before seeing someone at this practice told me and Sam at the second session that she was in over her head and needed to refer me elsewhere.

-Oh — the new person doesn’t do evening appointments, either.
-Which means that the only way I can be sure of getting there is to take a taxi, as I have not had good experiences with using MARTA for anything time-sensitive.
-Expensive, but not as difficult as having Sam take time off from work.
-But L coordinated my appointments with Katie’s appointments with another therapist in the same practice, which was nice.
+Oh—the new person doesn’t do evening appointments, either.
+This means that the only way I can be sure of getting there is to take a taxi, as I have not had good experiences with using MARTA for anything time-sensitive.
+It’s expensive, but not as difficult as having Sam take time off from work.
+L coordinated my appointments with Katie’s appointments with another therapist in the same practice, which was nice.
 Who knows if this one will be as helpful?

 Grrrr.